Mar 18, 2024

 It cannot be emphasised enough that in order to present your care home as a place where the most dedicated and passionate people can come and work and be part of a community, offering them a clear trajectory of progression with a clear idea of the training on offer is essential.

-In many instances, people come to feel disillusioned with the care industry because there aren’t enough opportunities for progression and self-development, where people can look at care as a viable, long-term career.
+In many instances, people come to feel disillusioned with the care industry because there aren’t enough opportunities for upskilling, progression, self-development, where people can look at care as a viable, long-term career.
 They see no chance for progression, and as a result mental health can suffer.

 Promote progression and development with our wellbeing training bundles!